Why Your LinkedIn Profile Needs More Love

 - Your last update was two roles ago

-- Your “About” section is empty (or painful to read)
+- Your About section is empty or outdated

-- Your skills don’t reflect what you actually do
+- Your skills don’t reflect your current work

 - You’ve never asked for a recommendation